The best lenses for portraits explained.

 Most portrait photographers prefer lenses with lower f-stops — between f/1.8 and f/2.8.

-Prime vs. zoom lenses.
+Prime vs. zoom lenses for portraits.

 Portrait lenses are divided into two types, prime and zoom: